Vilna offensive

 Polish–Soviet & Lithuanian–Soviet Wars in 1919: Polish & Lithuanian counterattacks.

-The Vilna offensive was a campaign of the Polish–Soviet War of 1919–1921.
-The Polish army launched an offensive on April 16, 1919, to take Vilnius from the Red Army.
+The Vilna offensive was a campaign of the Polish–Soviet War of 1919–1920.
+The Polish Army launched an offensive on April 16, 1919, to take Vilnius from the Red Army.
 After three days of street fighting from April 19–21, the city was captured by Polish forces, causing the Red Army to retreat.
 During the offensive, the Poles also succeeded in securing the nearby cities of Lida, Pinsk, Navahrudak, and Baranovichi.

 The Red Army launched a series of counterattacks in late April, all of which failed.
 The Soviets briefly recaptured the city a year later, in spring 1920, when the Polish army was retreating along the entire front.
 In the aftermath, the Vilna offensive would cause much turmoil on the political scene in Poland and abroad.

 Prelude

-Soviet Russia, while at the time publicly supporting Polish and Lithuanian independence, sponsored communist agitators working against the government of the Second Polish Republic.
+Soviet Russia, while at the time publicly supporting Polish and Lithuanian independence, sponsored communist agitators working against the governments of both renascent Lithuania and Poland.
 They also considered that the Polish eastern borders should approximate those of the defunct Congress Poland.

 Throughout the 19th century, Poles saw the boundaries of their territories as lying much farther east and sought to reestablish the 1772 borders of the Polish–Lithuanian Commonwealth.
 However, by 1919, this concept of Polish borders was already considered unrealistic and was used by Polish politicians merely for tactical purposes during the Versailles Conference.
 Józef Piłsudski envisioned a revived Commonwealth in the form of a multinational federation consisting of Poland, Lithuania, Belarus, Ukraine, and perhaps Latvia – a plan which was in direct conflict with the Lithuanian wishes of creating the independent Republic of Lithuania.
 Piłsudski discerned an opportunity for regaining territories that were once part of the Polish–Lithuanian Commonwealth and now belonged to the Russian Empire, which was shaken by the 1917 Revolution, the ongoing Russian Civil War, and the Central Powers' offensive.

-In the first weeks of 1919, following the retreat of the German Ober-Ost forces under Max Hoffmann, Vilnius found itself in a power vacuum.
+In the first weeks of 1919, following the retreat of the German Ober Ost forces under Max Hoffmann, Vilnius found itself in a power vacuum.
 It promptly became the scene of struggles among competing political groups and experienced several internal revolutions.

-On January 1, Polish officers, led by Władysław Wejtko and Władysław Dąbrowski attempted to take control of the city by establishing a Samoobrona ("Self-Defense") provisional government.
-They aimed to defeat the pro-communist Vilna Soviet of Workers Deputies, a rival faction within Vilnius seeking to govern the city.
-Samoobrona rule of Vilnius did not last long.
+On January 1, Polish officers, led by Władysław Wejtko and Władysław Dąbrowski attempted to take control of the city through the Self-Defence of Lithuania and Belarus.
+They aimed to defeat the pro-communist Vilnius Soviet of Workers Deputies, a rival faction within Vilnius seeking to govern the city.
+The Self-Defence did not hold Vilnius for long.
 Four days later January 5, 1919, the Polish forces were forced to make a hasty retreat when the Russian Western Army marched in from Smolensk to support the local communists as part of the Soviet westward offensive.